 Just right.
 This time I put the batting in and made sure it was enough.
 Then, I marked where I would iron on the letters to spell FIX, redid the process, and finally cut the fabric tabs to glue onto the bottom of the lid.
 I had to wrestle with the fabric a little bit since it’s already under the ring, but it closes onto the jar tightly so it’s perfect.
 This is enough batting to get some pins and needles into and it also looks better.

 Brittan has used her sewing kit a ton.
 She frequently reminds me how handy it is.
-She’s got more than black and white thread, a fabric glue stick rather than liquid fabric glue, and a needle threader.
+She’s got colored threads, a fabric glue stick rather than liquid fabric glue, and a needle threader.
 She also tosses extra buttons into her jar so she can find them easily if one comes off a piece of clothing.

 Gift giving is fun!
-You don’t even need a reason (even though it is ‘the season’).
+You don’t even need a reason.
 Get busy making these super simple and cute mason jar gifts!